Follow these steps to install the Vtiger Asterisk Connector:

 OR

-Include below dial plan within existing context, say “Outgoing”
+Include below dial plan below within the existing context, say “Outgoing”

 exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi)